Hotel sheets are just special.

 1.)
-Instead of purchasing sheets from your local department store, purchase them from hospitality bedding manufacturers.
+Instead of purchasing sheets from your local department store, buy them from hospitality bedding manufacturers.

 For example, Standard Textile is a company that manufactures sheets and pillows for hospitality use.
-The most commonly found sheets in U.S. hotels, is their ComforTwill line of sheets.
+The most commonly found sheet, in U.S. hotels, is their ComforTwill line of sheets.

 2.)
 Consider washing your sheets more often.
-You don’t have to wash them daily as they do in hotels, but washing even weekly can have similar effects.
+You don’t have to wash them daily as they do in hotels, but washing even weekly maintenance can have similar effects.

 3.)
 Consider using a better fabric softener.
-You’ll notice a big difference in switching from the bargain generic stuff, to something like Downy Ultra Liquid Fabric Conditioner.
+You’ll notice a big difference between the bargain generic stuff and something that has had more research and development.